 Tim Blair – Friday, February 07, 2014 (12:49pm)

-Greg Hunt’s office this week got everything back to front
+Greg Hunt’s office this week got everything back to front:

-The Federal Environment Minister’s office has put out an embarrassing press release claiming the carbon tax is still inflicting “gain” instead of “pain”.
+The Federal Environment Minister’s office has put out an embarrassing press release claiming the carbon tax is still inflicting “gain” instead of “pain”.“Emissions figures released today show the Carbon Tax is still inflicting plenty of gain, with no environmental pain,” the first version said.

 Oopsy doopsy.
 While we’re still in opposite mode, please let me commend this wonderful video featuring two intelligent, thoughtful, articulate and completely non-hypocritical women, whose stage show I cannot wait to see.